-By 'academic development' we mean activities aimed at developing educators' skills related to teaching, learning and/or research, as appropriate to their role in the programme.
+By 'academic development' we mean activities aimed at developing educators' skills related to teaching, learning or research which is appropriate to their role in the programme.

-We do not have specific requirements for what arrangements you must have in place but this could include staff development strategies, training or mentoring schemes or professional development portfolios.
-Whatever the specific arrangements, you should ensure that these are available and easy for educators to gain access to.
+We do not have specific requirements for what arrangements you must have in place, but this could include staff-development strategies, training or mentoring schemes, or professional-development portfolios.
+Whatever the specific arrangements, you should make sure that these are available and easy for educators to gain access to.

-We recognise that sessional, visiting or temporary educators may not participate in all professional development arrangements you have in place.
-However we still want to see how you ensure that these educators are keeping their professional and academic skills relevant to their role up to date.
-This standard also covers how you support practice educators in keeping up to date their skills related to their role in practice-based learning (e.g. practice educator training).
+We recognise that sessional, visiting or temporary educators may not take part in all professional-development arrangements you have in place.
+However, we still want to see how you make sure that these educators are keeping their professional and academic skills (that are relevant to their role on the programme) up to date.
+This standard also covers how you support practice educators in keeping their skills related to their role in practice-based learning (for example, practice educator training) up to date.